For Enterprise Administrators - User Management & Platform Configuration

 FINAL STEP: Connect financial data to enable 60-90 day cash flow forecasting.

-Our BI-WEEKLY FINANCIAL HEALTH REPORTS identify cash shortages before they become criticalβbut require access to your financial data.
+Our MONTHLY FINANCIAL HEALTH REPORTS and Interactive Cash Flow Dashboard identify cash shortages before they become critical—but require access to your financial data.

 OPTIONS: